University of Windsor

-The University of Windsor (U of W, UWindsor, or UWin) is a public research university in Windsor, Ontario, Canada.
+The University of Windsor (UWindsor, U of W, or UWin) is a public research university in Windsor, Ontario, Canada.
 It is Canada's southernmost university.
-It has approximately 12,000 full-time and part-time undergraduate students and 4,000 graduate students.
-The university was incorporated by the provincial government in 1962 and has more than 135,000 alumni.
+It has approximately 17,500 students.
+The university was incorporated by the provincial government in 1962 and has more than 150,000 alumni.

 The University of Windsor has nine faculties, including the Faculty of Arts, Humanities and Social Sciences, the Faculty of Education, the Faculty of Engineering, Odette School of Business, the Faculty of Graduate Studies, the Faculty of Human Kinetics, the Faculty of Law, the Faculty of Nursing, and the Faculty of Science.
 Through its faculties and independent schools, the university has demonstrated its primary research focuses of automotive, environmental, social justice, and international trade research.
 In recent years, it has increasingly begun focusing on health, natural science, and entrepreneurship research.

 History

+Founding era

-The university dates to the founding of the Roman Catholic Assumption College in Windsor, Ontario in 1857.
+The university dates to the founding of the Roman Catholic Assumption College in Windsor, Ontario, in 1857.
 Assumption College, a primarily theological institution, was founded by the Society of Jesuits in 1857.
 The Basilian Fathers assumed control of the college in 1870.
 The college grew steadily, expanding its curriculum and affiliating with several other colleges over the years.

+In 1919, Assumption College affiliated with the University of Western Ontario.
+This affiliation expanded the curriculum at Assumption, including new general and honours programs for Bachelor of Arts degrees, graduate courses in philosophy, and pre-professional programs in engineering, medicine, and law.

+The school became co-educational in 1934 when it formed and admitted women to attend Holy Names College.
+In 1937, the first class of women graduated from Assumption College, receiving Bachelor of Arts degrees.

-In 1919, Assumption College in Windsor affiliated with the University of Western Ontario.
-Originally, Assumption was one of the largest colleges associated with the University of Western Ontario.
-Escalating costs forced Assumption University, a denominational university, to become a public institution to qualify for public support.
-It was granted university status in 1953.
+Escalating costs forced Assumption College, a Roman Catholic university, to become a public institution to qualify for public support.

-In 1950, Assumption College welcomed its first women students.
 In 1953, through an Act of the Ontario Legislature, Assumption College received its own university powers, and ended its affiliation with the University of Western Ontario.

 In 1956, the institution's name was changed to Assumption University of Windsor, by an Act of the Ontario Legislature, with Reverend Eugene Carlisle LeBel, C.S.B. named as its first President.
-The recently created non-denominational Essex College, led by Frank A. DeMarco, became an affiliate, with responsibility for the Pure Sciences, Applied Sciences, as well as the Schools of Business Administration and Nursing.
-(Essex College's Arms and Badge were registered with the Canadian Heraldic Authority on March 15, 2007.)
+The recently created Essex College, an independent non-denominational college led by Frank A. DeMarco, became an affiliate, with responsibility for the Faculty of Applied Science; the Schools of Business Administration and Nursing; and the departments of Biology, Chemistry, Geology and Geography, and Mathematics and Physics.